Q: Why is SLSA not transitive?

 “Reproducible” means that repeating the build with the same inputs results in bit-for-bit identical output.
 This property provides many benefits, including easier debugging, more confident cherry-pick releases, better build caching and storage efficiency, and accurate dependency tracking.

 “Verified reproducible” means using two or more independent build systems to corroborate the provenance of a build.
 In this way, one can create an overall system that is more trustworthy than any of the individual components.
 This is often suggested as a solution to supply chain integrity.
 Indeed, this is one option to secure build steps of a supply chain.
-When designed correctly, such a system can satisfy all of the SLSA build requirements.
+When designed correctly, such a system can satisfy all of the SLSA Build level requirements.

 That said, verified reproducible builds are not a complete solution to supply chain integrity, nor are they practical in all cases: